Termination blog series 1 of 4 (Just Causes 2)

 Telling my whole life in bad rhymes, killing you softly with my song.

-As promised, this is the second of a 3 or more part blog series on losing ones job.
-My objective is to add value by educating employees to protect their jobs and for entrepreneurs to be guided on how to go about disciplining and eventually terminating an employee.
+As promised, we are embarking on a blog series about termination.
+My objective is to add value by educating employees to protect their jobs, line managers and business owners to be guided on how to discipline and eventually terminate an employee.

-Little did employees know, they may be doing things that can be hazardous to their career and employment.
+Employees may be unaware, or they take these little things lightly, thus, overtime, these little acts can cost them their job.
 While employees have the right to security of tenure, the company also have its own rights and prerogatives for profitable operations

-Lets answer the question, what are the acts can an employee can do to lead to termination?
+Lets answer the question, what acts can to lead to ‘eventual’ termination?